DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 # Leo's Revised Level

-Literally, all we did was copy the walls surrounding the level and copy-paste them on top of each other two more times to make the room taller.

 ![](<../../../../_Meta/Attachments/Pasted image 20250522151302.png>)

+> Literally, all we did was copy the walls surrounding the level and copy-paste them on top of each other two more times to make the room taller.

 ![](<../../../../_Meta/Attachments/Pasted image 20250522151433.png>)

 > Immediately, we noticed that the ceiling / skybox is no longer in the view of the player.
 They would have to look up to see it.

 ![](<../../../../_Meta/Attachments/Pasted image 20250522151446.png>)

+> Although there are props that line the bottom of the walls to populate the space, the upper sections of the walls now need some set-dressing.

 - Leo's individual wall kit pieces are 6 meters tall.
 We stacked 3 walls on top of each other, making the room 18 meters tall in total.
 - After making Leo's level taller, we decided that we liked this wayyyyy more.